madhav-18/fruit-and-vegetable-classification/README.md

   Open CMD in the working directory.

-  Run the following command.
+  You can just run the following command.

-      "pip install -r requirements.txt"
+      pip install -r requirements.txt

   Fruits_Vegetable_Classification.py is the main Python file of Streamlit Web-Application.

-  To run app, write following command in CMD. or use any IDE.
+  Write the following command in CMD. or use any IDE to run the app.

-      "streamlit run fruitandveg.py"
+      streamlit run fruitandveg.py